Miss Trans Global: History

 The pageant was founded by Miss Sahhara, a transgender activist, and beauty queen who was behind Queen of Nations, another pageant for transgender women which has been held in the United Kingdom for the past 13 years.
 According to Sahhara, she and her team thought of holding the 10th edition of Queen of Nations in 2017 online.
 Instead, they decided to launch a new title which is mainly geared towards transgender advocacy, education, and trans-empowerment through multiple digital platforms.
 They aimed to create an inclusive and accessible space for all transgender women from diverse backgrounds to express themselves on an international stage without leaving their homes or country.

-According to Miss Sahhara, "Miss Trans Global was conceived in 2017 but realised during isolation in 2020.
-Our communities around the world are often either stuck at home with transphobic family members or homeless due to family rejection.
-Many of us are misunderstood at home and marginalized in society.
-Also, we have limited earning opportunities.
-So, we decided to help address some of these issues by engaging our online global community through the Miss Trans Global Digital Pageant".
+According to Miss Sahhara, Miss Trans Global was conceived in 2017 and realized during the COVID-19 pandemic in 2020, with the aim of engaging transgender communities through an online international pageant.

 The organizing team includes Sally Adams, a media and entertainment lawyer, Rica Paras, an information technology professional, and Imanni Da Silva, a model, artist, television presenter, and social activist.